Artemisia princeps: China

 In China it is known as huanghua ai (黄花艾, literally yellow-flower mugwort).

 As medicine

 Artemisia princeps is one of the species of mugwort used in moxibustion, a traditional medical practice of China, Korea, Mongolia, Tibet, Nepal and Vietnam.

 In culture

+In Korea, it is called ssuk or tarae ssuk which is deeply related to the mythical figure of Tan'gun.
+According to the Samguk yusa, Tan'gun established Gojoseon in 2333 BCE.
+He was said to be born from the union of the Ungnyeo ('bear-woman') with Hwanung, son of Haneunim, god of the heavens.
+While Tan'gun is a mythological figure, some interpret his legend as a reflection of the sociocultural conditions of the kingdom's early development.

-In Korea, it is called ssuk or tarae ssuk which is deeply related to Dangun Sinhwa, legend of Gojoseon, the first Korean kingdom.
-To the ancient people in Korea, ssuk was one of the foods that was believed to have medicinal or religious value.
-In the foundation myth of Gojoseon in 2333 BCE, eating nothing but 20 cloves of garlic and a bundle of ssuk for 100 days let a bear be transformed into a woman.
+To ancient inhabitants of Korea, ssuk was one of the foods believed to have medicinal or religious value.
+The Ungnyeo transformed herself from a bear into a woman by eating nothing but twenty cloves of garlic and a bundle of ssuk for 100 days.